Kyle A. Knapp

 I am an avid runner and enjoy participating in marathons and triathlons.
 Since completing the New York Marathon in 2005, I have been on a quest to run all six of the “World Marathon Majors.”
 In addition to New York, I have run Boston, Chicago and Berlin.
 The final two are London and Tokyo.
 I have completed several half ironman triathlons (also called Ironman 70.3) but am yet to be convinced that a full Ironman is a good idea.
 Kudos to those who can swim 2.4 miles, cycle 112 miles, and then run a marathon (26.2 miles)!

-I also officiate high school football and has been involved at all levels of Toastmasters.
+I also officiate high school football and have been involved at all levels of Toastmasters.
 I competed in several Toastmasters speaking competitions and won awards for both humorous speech and speech evaluation contests.